Consequences of sexually exploiting a child over a phone or computer

 - Expose or touch his or her own intimate parts (or the intimate parts of another person) while you communicate electronically with the child, or

 - Observe your intimate parts via a computer network or system, telephone network, or data network or by a text message or instant message.

-Consequences of Internet sexual exploitation of a child
+Consequences of online sexual exploitation of a child

 Internet sexual exploitation of a child is a Colorado class 4 felony.
 Penalties can include: